 Useful Birdshot Uveitis Society links

-The information in this factsheet has been written for birdshot patients by birdshot patients in conjunction with Mr Nigel Hall, consultant ophthalmologist at University Hospital Southampton NHS Foundation Trust.
-It has been revised by members of the National Birdshot Research Network.
+The information in this factsheet was originally written for birdshot patients by birdshot patients in conjunction with Mr Nigel Hall, consultant ophthalmologist at University Hospital Southampton NHS Foundation Trust.
+It has been revised by clinician members of the National Birdshot Research Network.

 Next page: Some treatment options